When: March 22, 2019 from 10:00am – 5:30pm

 Learning Objectives: As a result of attending this seminar, participants will be able to:

-Instruction Level: Beginner or Intermediate
+Instruction Level: Beginner

 Target Audience: Professional Counselors, Marriage and Family Therapists, Psychologists, and Graduate Counseling Students

 What constitutes telemental health and telesupervision

 Informed consent in telemental health